arangodb/docs/3.5/backup-restore.md

 --------------------------------

-Physical (raw or "cold") backups can be done when the ArangoDB Server is not running and consist of a raw copy of the ArangoDB data directory.
+Physical (raw or "cold") backups can be done when the ArangoDB Server is not running by making a raw copy of the ArangoDB data directory.

 Such backups are extremely fast as they involve only a file copy.